jeremy-doyle/simcap/README.md

 * generate five simulations
 * set the beginning values of each asset in each simulation to 1 (`begin_values="norm"`)
 * output the simulations as a list of pandas dataframes
+* speed things up by setting the number of parallel jobs to 3

 ```python
 >>> model = SimCAP(obs)